Cross Island Line: Punggol Extension

+The Punggol Extension was initially conceived as part of the North Shore Line, which was first announced by National Development Minister Lim Hng Kiang in December 1996.
+The LRT line would connect between Pasir Ris and Woodlands or Sembawang.
+A station box for the future line was constructed beneath the NEL station.
+During a national conference organised by the Feedback Unit in April 2005, the transport ministry confirmed that plans for the MRT line were still under study, in response to suggestions for a line between Pasir Ris and Punggol.
+Nevertheless, the line would only be built in tandem with development plans along the line.

+On 10 March 2020, the LTA announced details of the 7.3 km Punggol extension.
+The branch will consist of four stations from Pasir Ris station to Punggol station.
+Similarly to CR1, the opening of CRLe was delayed from its original 2031 opening date to 2032.
+As of January 2022, there are no plans to extend the Punggol branch to Jalan Kayu.
+Member of Parliament Gan Thiam Poh also proposed to extend the CRL Punggol branch to Yio Chu Kang station, which will serve those living in Fernvale and Yio Chu Kang, but the suggestion was rejected by transport minister Chee Hong Tat.

 Phase 2

 In December 2021, as part of a virtual exhibition by the LTA, a future system map depicted a series of 11 unnamed stations on the western half of the CRL.
-The map also showed the western segment interchanging with existing and under-construction stations including King Albert Park, Clementi and Jurong Pier.
-The line was shown to terminate at Gul Circle station.
+The map also showed the western segment interchanging with existing and under-construction stations: King Albert Park, Clementi, Jurong Pier and Gul Circle stations.
 The map, along with the virtual exhibition, has since been offline.
 The LTA explained that the route was a "conceptual alignment" yet to be finalised, with the interchange stations being tentative.

-On 20 September 2022, Transport Minister S. Iswaran confirmed the stations for Phase 2 of the CRL.
+On 20 September 2022, then Transport Minister S. Iswaran confirmed the stations for Phase 2 of the CRL.
 Expected to open in 2032, the 15 km segment spans six stations from Turf City station to Jurong Lake District station.
-Construction of these stations is expected to start in 2023.
+Construction of these stations was expected to start in 2023.
+On 7 July 2025, a groundbreaking ceremony was held at Clementi station, marking the official beginning of the construction of Phase 2.